Disability in the Middle Ages: Mental impairments

-Lepers offered one of the most familiar images of disability in the medieval period.
-A disease that affected many throughout medieval Europe, leprosy was caused by a combination of poor hygiene and lack of resources such as proper treatments for the disease.
-At the time, there were mixed feelings about this group.
-Some, such as Francis of Assisi, argued that lepers were those who transformed themselves into the images of Jesus Christ and were to be treated as living symbol for his martyrdom.
-Others, especially after the Bubonic Plague began to ravage Europe towards the late medieval period, condemned the lepers as sinful and having been the very people to spread the plague.
-To stop the spread of the horrifying disease, officials put individuals displaying symptoms and sometimes family members into leper houses.
-They were often in secluded locations and fashioned after monasteries.

 Glass delusion

 A few notable cases of glass delusion occurred during the Late Middle Ages.
 This mental disorder involved a person believing that they were made of glass and that they were fragile, able to break or shatter upon impact.

 Melancholia

 Melancholia was believed to be caused by an imbalance of the Four humours within the human body, where an excess of black bile caused depression-like symptoms of sadness and sluggish, lethargic behavior.